unkcpz/tatzelwurm/README.md

 - [ ] rpc (message) to change the state of single running task.
 - [ ] persistent store table to disk periodically for recover from reboot.
 - [ ] stress test with pseudo tasks (the function re-constructed from files, can be simply async/sync sleep functions)
-- [ ] pyo3 interface to expose the communicate part for python runner.
 - [ ] stress test and handle the edge cases such as actors are over-loaded.
 - [ ] integrating to test with plumpy.
 - [ ] integrating to aiida-core.
-- [ ] settle all the todos (should do this frequently when it is at proper timing)
-- [ ] Polish the design note (should do this frequently when it is at proper timing)
 - [ ] Move aiida specific design note (comparison with the legacy RMQ parts) to wiki for reference, and leave the generic design part in the design note.
 - [ ] Take a look at hyperequeue to learn good design and Rust technology.

+### Misc

+- settle all the todos (should do this frequently when it is at proper timing)
+- Polish the design note (should do this frequently when it is at proper timing)